ricksbrown/cowsay/README.md

  * Ant Task
  * Self Executing JAR

-The last two scenarios in particular may require you to manually download _The One Jar_ from Maven.
+The last two scenarios in particular may require you to manually download _The One JAR_ from Maven.
 It will be named following the convention `cowsay-{version}.jar`.

 For example if you want version `1.0.3` you would go [here](http://repo1.maven.org/maven2/com/github/ricksbrown/cowsay/1.0.3/) and download [cowsay-1.0.3.jar](http://repo1.maven.org/maven2/com/github/ricksbrown/cowsay/1.0.3/cowsay-1.0.3.jar).